webgptorg/hello-world/README.md

 In this repository, you will find a simple example of how to write your first [Book](https://github.com/webgptorg/book) and run it using the [Promptbook Engine](https://github.com/webgptorg/promptbook) via CLI.

-1) First, you need to install the Promptbook Ecosystem.
-Currently, you can install it using NPM and run it via NPX.
-We are also working on an option to install it globally on your system:
+1) First, you need to install the Promptbook.
+Currently, you can install it using NPM.
+We are also working on an option to install it via package managers and installer files like `.msi`, `.rpm` or `.deb`:

 ```bash
 npm i ptbk